ap467/mesonet-api-v2-docs/qcsegments.md

 ---
-title: Quality Control Segments API
+title: Quality Control Segments Service
 permalink: /v2/qcsegments/
 layout: refdoc
 tagline: Returns data for a station or set of stations for a time span